Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Vice President Joseph Biden and Georgetown President DeGioia meeting the Georgetown men's basketball team

-The Georgetown men's basketball team meets with Vice President Joseph Biden and Georgetown President DeGioia in Shanghai during travel to China to play exhibition games.
+The Georgetown men's basketball team meets with then-Vice President Joseph Biden and Georgetown President DeGioia in Shanghai during travel to China to play exhibition games.

 Photo courtesy of Georgetown University Library Archives